facephi/sdk-mobile-documentation/docs/android/NFC_Component.md

 Indicates that only NFC BAC reading is desired.
 It is a simple and fast reader.

+#### 5.1.10. showDiagnostic

+Display diagnostic screens at the end of the process

 ---

 ## 6. Component use